 Ximene slipped down a circular staircase to the kitchen.
 There behind a curtain she found servants’ rags, which she hurriedly swapped for her own attire.

 She pulled a servant’s cowl over her head, dipped her fingers into a tiny jar and smeared kitchen fat on her hands and face.
 She picked up a bucket of refuse and walked through the outer entrance to the spit-roasting pits.
 At the far side of the pits, a small pony and cart stood motionless, as it did, twice each day, to pick up refuse.

-Ximene carried her bucket to the cart and looked around carefully.
+Ximene walked slowly to the cart and looked around carefully.
 No one was in sight.
 She threw her bucket onto the cart and jumped up alongside it.
 She scrabbled her way underneath the pile of refuse, pulling her legs up into the foetal position.
 Moments later, two servants approached and casually heaped several buckets of kitchen rubbish on top of her.